hasadna/openlaw-api/README.md

 # OpenLaw API

-A RESTful API based on Kohana, a PHP HMVC Framework.
+A RESTful API based on [Kohana](https://github.com/kohana/kohana "Kohana on Github"), a PHP HMVC Framework.

-The provides the following information:
+The application provides the following information:

 * Mirrored information from the Knesset and Justice websites (knesset.gov.il and justice.gov.il).
 * Fine-tuned information based on the information and raw files from the above sources.